 You’ll also pay a monthly management fee.
 This will cover things like rent collection, tenant relations, and lease enforcement.
 All of the day-to-day activities that go into managing a home are part of this fee.
 Most management companies will charge a percentage of the collected rent.
 Others will charge a flat fee.
 You’ll want to find out if your management company charges this fee when the property is vacant, and if you’re still responsible for the monthly management fee even if your tenants don’t pay rent.

 Additional or Hidden Fees

 No one likes to be surprised, so make sure you work with a management company that’s completely transparent about all its fees and expenses.
-Some companies will try to hide extra fees, and you’ll be shocked at so many deductions that were taken from your rental income when you get your monthly statement.
+According to this Manteca property management company some companies will try to hide extra fees, and you’ll be shocked at so many deductions that were taken from your rental income when you get your monthly statement.
 Look for extra charges for maintenance coordination, administrative fees, and marketing charges.
 Some companies will charge for inspections, providing statements, and serving notices.
 These may be valid fees, it’s just important that you know about them ahead of time.
 Examine the management contract carefully before you sign it.

 Property management companies structure their fees and services in different ways.
 You might be impressed with a low monthly management fee until you find out that it covers almost nothing.
 Do some homework and make sure you understand what you’re paying for and what you’re receiving.